NoroffFEU/jsfw-2025-v1-teles_jsf_ca_2026/README.md

 **Why Tanstack Router?**<br/>
 Simply because I like the idea of file-based routing and their type-safe approach.

+**Why Tanstack Query?**<br/>
+Architectural consistency by utilising Tanstack's ecosystem, it goes well with their Router.
+I appreciate their take on the developer experience when working with caching and server state updates.

 **Why Redux Toolkit (RTK)?**<br/>
 Currently, this applications first iteration holds a rather simple state management.
 But it's the kind of application that quickly scales into a complex ecosystem with payment and shipping methods, address data, promotions, inventory checks, and order history.
 Therefore, I chose to implement a system with RTK, so the app's scalability aligns with a growing app and developer team.
 Taking advantage of benefits such as: